 - Fold the lemon curd and the yogurt together.
 Chill overnight.

 - Process with your ice cream maker.

 Frozen yogurt is a great alternative to ice cream.
 Start with regular or Greek yogurt for this lush lemon recipe.
 In fact, Greek yogurt and lemon go quite well together.
 The tangy yogurt pairs well with the citrus.
 Are you partial to Greek yogurt?
 Try it and tell yourself that the extra protein makes this a healthy dessert.

 Your ice cream maker need not sit on a shelf for the winter.
 Cold desserts are a perfect ending to a meal any time of the year.
 Feel free to change the proportions of yogurt and lemon curd.
 One to one proportions were successful for me.

 However you explain it, know that this cool lemon dessert is as easy as it gets.
 Plan ahead and make the yogurt and curd mixture then let it chill overnight.
 Churn the lemon frozen yogurt the next day in your ice cream maker and dessert is ready a few hours later.

 Is there a difference between an ice cream maker and a frozen yogurt maker?
 In a commercial kitchen there may be a difference between an ice cream machine and a frozen yogurt machine but at home, one small kitchen appliance can do the job of making both types of frozen desserts.

 This frozen yogurt and ice cream maker by Cuisinart has served me well for years!
 I have two of the double insulated freezer bowls so that I can make two batches or frozen yogurt or ice cream at the same time.
 In the summer I often keep the freezer bowl in the freezer so that I am ready to make dessert at a moment’s notice.
 The bowl does take a full 24 hours to freeze so plan ahead.

-Here are other homemade ice cream and gelato recipes:
+Here are other homemade ice cream, gelato, and frozen dessert recipes: